 Sustainable development is one of primary concerns at Columbus Monte-Carlo.
-We are increasing our efforts on behalf of the planet.
-The main on-site technical service provider (Cometh Group Cofely) is ISO 14001 certified.
+Signatory of the national energy transition pact, we are increasing our efforts on behalf of the planet.

 Here are some examples of Columbus Monte Carlo’s Green initiatives: